shy67/sql-international-debt-analysis/README.md

 ## What I Learned

-This project helped me improve my SQL skills and think critically about real-world data.
+This project helped me improve my SQL skills and think critically about real world data.
 I practiced writing queries to filter, group, and analyze financial information, and I gained insight into how countries manage debt.
 It also taught me the importance of understanding a dataset’s scope and limitations, not just trusting the numbers at face value, but asking what they really represent.